pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 The `name` and `description` fields are optional.
 [/note]

+* how to delete a resource pool
 <a href="#heading--delete-a-resource-pool"><h2 id="heading--delete-a-resource-pool">Delete a resource pool</h2></a>

 ``` bash
 maas $PROFILE resource-pool delete $RESOURCE_POOL_ID
 ```

+* how to add a machine to a resource pool
 <a href="#heading--add-a-machine-to-a-resource-pool"><h2 id="heading--add-a-machine-to-a-resource-pool">Add a machine to a resource pool</h2></a>

 ``` bash